-The Board of Directors requested the Supervisory Committee to investigate allegations of misconduct against a Member of the Board in the granting of a share withdrawal to a member of the Society.
+A Board Member requested the Supervisory Committee to investigate allegations of misconduct against a Member of the Board in the granting of a share withdrawal to a member of the Society.
 The Supervisory Committee agreed unanimously to undertake the investigation.
 In the conduct of the investigation the Supervisory Committee perused various documentary and electronic records of the Society and interviewed members of the Board, Senior Management and the Credit Committee.